to-mmy/you-tify/README.md

 ## What it does

 You-tify takes in a public Spotify URL and, after giving the program access to your account, creates a playlist of the same songs!
+When you launch the Web App, it

 ## How we built it